Party Animals (video game): Development

-The game was developed by Recreate Games, a game studio founded by Luo Zixiong, the former design director at Smartisan.
+Party Animals was developed by Recreate Games, a game studio founded by Luo Zixiong, the former design director at Smartisan.
 The game was first teased on Twitter in September 2019.
 Open demos of the game were available to the public in June and October 2020 for short periods of time.
 Developers revealed in a July 1, 2020 press release that the game will be released on consoles in the future.

 On May 25, 2022, the developers released an update stating that "the game is still in development and the target release date is hopefully within 2022, with possible delays due to quality and compliance approvals."